kamaeff/better-ps4-payload-sdk/README.md

 Well...
 I don't speak C or ASM and don't actually understand all the black magic happening here.
 I was unable to build a little payload for my project with well-known SceneCollective's ps4-payload-sdk.
-Then I found DirectPackageInstaller by marcussacana, and the stuff there just did the work for me.
+Then I found DirectPackageInstaller by marcussacana, and the stuff there just did the job for me.
+At least on my PS4 Slim Baikal 10.01 with the latest GoldHEN.

 So I decided to clone the `Payload/` part of DirectPackageInstaller to be able to use it as SDK detached from DirectPackageInstaller itself.